ST12345678910/BCSAutoLogin/README.md

 - [Tests](#tests)
 - [Questions](#questions)
 ## Installation
 To install, <code>pip3 install -r requirements.txt</code>.
+The user will also have to place an [An OS Compatible ChromeDriver](https://chromedriver.storage.googleapis.com/index.html?path=100.0.4896.60/) into the root directory so that the script can open Chrome on your device.
 If the user does not want to install requirements globally, they can create a virtual environment.
 ## Usage
  Run <code>python3 BCSAutoLogin</code>, then wait until the time specified.
 You can also remove the bottom schedule and replace it with the function end, this way the script can be run manually.
 ## Contributing